0xScorpio/Ethical-Hacking/THM-Writeups/Wreath/README.md

-### Overview - objectives
+## Overview - objectives
 - Pivoting
 - Working with the Empire C2 framework
 - Simple AV evasion techniques

 *Please upload files/shells in the format: `toolname-username`*

-### Brief
+## Brief
-*There are ==two machines on my home network that host projects and stuff== I'm working on in my own time -- one of them has a webserver that's port forwarded, so that's your way in if you can find a vulnerability!
+*There are **two machines on my home network that host projects and stuff** I'm working on in my own time -- one of them has a webserver that's port forwarded, so that's your way in if you can find a vulnerability!
 It's serving a website that's pushed to ==my git server from my own PC for version control==, then cloned to the public facing server.
 See if you can get into these!
 My own PC is also on that network, but I doubt you'll be able to get into that as it has protections turned on, doesn't run anything vulnerable, and can't be accessed by the public-facing section of the network.
 Well, I say PC -- it's technically a repurposed server because I had a spare license lying around, but same difference.*

-### Enumeration
+## Enumeration
-Nmap scan showed:
+Nmap scan showed:<br>
-Discovered open port 443/tcp on 10.200.84.200
+<br>Discovered open port 443/tcp on 10.200.84.200
-Discovered open port 22/tcp on 10.200.84.200
+<br>Discovered open port 22/tcp on 10.200.84.200
-Discovered open port 80/tcp on 10.200.84.200
+<br>Discovered open port 80/tcp on 10.200.84.200
-Discovered open port 10000/tcp on 10.200.84.200
+<Br>Discovered open port 10000/tcp on 10.200.84.200

 DNS wasn't set properly so we had to add it into our hosts file.

-Quick glance on webpage disclosed some basic information: [[Information Disclosure]]
+Quick glance on webpage disclosed some basic information: <br>
+<br>Phone number: 01347 822945
+<br>Mobile number: +447821548812
+<br>Email: me@thomaswreath.thm

-Service check for port 10000 pointed us to `MiniServ 1.890 (Webmin httpd)` which current version has a public exploit `CVE-2019-15107` - https://www.rapid7.com/db/vulnerabilities/http-webmin-cve-2019-15107/
+Service check (-sV) for port 10000 pointed us to `MiniServ 1.890 (Webmin httpd)` which current version has a public exploit `CVE-2019-15107` - https://www.rapid7.com/db/vulnerabilities/http-webmin-cve-2019-15107/

 ![[Pasted image 20240425144739.png]]

 The exploit itself allows for command injection - and unfortunately, directly as root:
 ![[Pasted image 20240425145309.png]]

-### Exploitation
+## Exploitation

 Since the CVE exploit script runs per session, we can only place one command at a time.
 Due to this, we can't just place a reverse shell as a command directly, but instead, we can pull and run the reverse shell script with curl.